 - Transient recovery voltage with high frequency oscillation immediately after the arc extinction.

 - After die down this high frequency oscillation, power frequency recover voltage appears across the CB contacts.

-Transient Recovery VoltageJust after extinction of arc transient recovery voltage appears across the CB contacts, with high frequency.
+Transient Recovery VoltageJust after the extinction of arc transient recovery voltage appears across the CB contacts, with high frequency.
 This transient recovery voltage ultimately approaches to open circuit voltage.
 This recovery voltage can be represented as The frequency of oscillation is governed by the circuit parameter L and C. The resistance present in the power circuit damps out this transient voltage.
-The transient recovery voltage has not a single frequency, it is combination of many different frequencies due to complexity of the power network.
+The transient recovery voltage has not a single frequency, it is a combination of many different frequencies due to the complexity of the power network.